obaig47/flask-vue-crud/README.md

 # event-management-app

-This application was made with a clone of the application outlined in this tutorial: Check out the [post](https://testdriven.io/developing-a-single-page-app-with-flask-and-vuejs).
+This application was adapted from a fork of the application outlined in this tutorial written by [Michael Herman](https://github.com/mjhea0): Check out the [post](https://testdriven.io/developing-a-single-page-app-with-flask-and-vuejs).

 ## How to run